maizzle/maizzle.com/content/docs/events.md

 ---
 title: "Events"
-description: "Use lifecycle hooks to hook into the email build process at specific points in time."
+description: "Using lifecycle hooks to tap into the email build process."
 ---

 # Events